-In addition to the Base Salary, for the fiscal years ending November 30, 2016 and November 30, 2017, the Executive's cash bonus shall be a percentage of up to 10% of the Base Salary for such fiscal year, as set forth in the Amendment.
-The Amendment provides for a grant of 40,000 of the Company's stock options to Executive on April 18, 2016.
-One-third of grant is vested upon grant, one-third will vest on December 1, 2016 and one-third will vest on December 1, 2017.
-In addition to the grants described above, if Executive is employed by the Company on November 30, 2016, then no later than February 28, 2017, the Company will grant Executive up to 20,000 shares of restricted stock based on performance as set forth in the Amendment.
-In addition, if Executive is employed by the Company on November 30, 2017, then no later than February 28, 2018, the Company will grant Executive up to an additional 20,000 shares of restricted stock based on performance, as set forth in the Amendment.
+In addition to the Base Salary, for the fiscal years ending November 30, 2018 and November 30, 2019, the Executive's cash bonus shall be a percentage of up to 20% of the Base Salary for such fiscal year, as set forth in the Amendment.
+The Amendment provides for a grant of 8,000 of the Company's stock options to Executive on May 18, 2018.
+One-third of grant is vested upon grant, one-third will vest on December 1, 2018 and one-third will vest on December 1, 2019.
+In addition to the grants described above, if Executive is employed by the Company on November 30, 2018, then no later than February 28, 2019, the Company will grant Executive up to 8,000 stock options based on performance as set forth in the Amendment.
+In addition, if Executive is employed by the Company on November 30, 2018, then no later than February 28, 2019, the Company will grant Executive up to 2,000 stock options of the Company's stock for each dollar by which the Weighted Average Stock Price (as defined in the Amendment) exceeds \$11.75 with respect to the 2018 fiscal year.
+In addition, if Executive is employed by the Company on November 30, 2019, then no later than February 28, 2020, the Company shall grant the Executive up to an additional 2,000 stock options of the Company's stock for each dollar by which the Weighted Average Stock Price exceeds a price to be determined at the discretion of the Co-CEOs with respect to the 2019 fiscal year.